kjw86/kjw86/README.md

 - 👋 Hi, I’m KJ
 - 👀 I’m interested in programming in general
-- 🌱 I’m currently learning RoR, Go
+- 🌱 I’m currently learning Ruby, RoR, Go
 - 💞️ I’m looking to collaborate on MedTech software
 - 📫 How to reach me on Twitter @KJCWientjes